 Chinese medicine used it for kidney and urinary disorders, digestive disorders, appendicitis, and breast problems/disease, whilst India’s ancient Ayurveda system used dandelion for disorders such as jaundice, and enlargement and cirrhosis of the liver.

-Dandelion is still widely used in herbal medicine today: dandelion root is being used, for example, to stimulate the appetite, as an aid to digestion, to treat viral infections, and to help improve the function of the liver and gallbladder, and the leaves are being used as a diuretic to help urine excretion (fluid retention).
+Dandelion is still widely used in herbal medicine today: dandelion root is being used, for example, to stimulate the appetite, as an aid to digestion, to treat viral infections, and to help improve the function of the liver and gallbladder, and the leaves are being used as a diuretic to help urine excretion (water retention).

-So far, though, there isn’t hard enough scientific evidence to determine its efficacy for any of them: the vast majority of studies having been done using animals.
+So far, though, there isn’t hard enough scientific evidence to determine its efficacy for any of them: the vast majority of studies of efficacy having been done using animals.
 But, bear in mind, this doesn’t mean that dandelion doesn’t or cannot work, only that no rigorous enough human studies have been carried out to date.

 That being said, dandelion has been approved as a treatment for urinary tract infections by Commission E — Germany’s equivalent of the USA’s Food and Drug Administration (FDA).

-Dandelion May Reduce Inflammation and Lower Uric Acid
+Dandelion May Reduce Inflammation and Lower Uric Acid Levels

 Inflammation and Pain Relief